 When an option has literally hours or minutes until expiration, the game fundamentally changes.
 Time decay accelerates exponentially.
 Volatility compresses.
 And most importantly: the probability math that governed 30-day options becomes irrelevant.

-Why 0DTE Is Different (The Physics)
+Why 0DTE Scalping Requires Different Physics

 Theta Explosion